Neues Museum Berlin

 The “New Museum” was reopened in 2009 after being closed for over 70 years.

 Neues Museum houses the Egyptian Museum.
-It features over 2,500 objects displayed along 3,600 square meters divided on three floors.
+It features over 2,500 objects displayed along 3,600 square meters divided into three floors.
 It is probably the most important section of the gallery.

 These exhibits feature items from the Stone Age, the Golden Age and the Bronze Age, as well as other statues and findings from the Roman period.